Global community project

-We make it visible both in the real world and online to amplify the message.
+We make it visible both in the real world and online, to amplify the message.

 Who’s financing this project?
 We are!
 We’re putting our personal savings into it because we think it’s important.
 If you want to help please contact us.

 The Inclusive City Project is a Dan Acher / Happy City Lab initiative.
 Dan is an Ashoka fellow who creates connections in public spaces.
-Check out his projects and installations.
+Check out his other projects and installations.